 If a product that you used caused you injuries or other damages, you may be able to file a defective product liability claim.
 You’ll most likely be filing one of the three most common types of these claims — defective manufacture, defective design or failure to provide appropriate instructions or warnings.

 Along with proving that the product you used was defective, you’ll also need to prove that it caused your damages.
-To ensure that your claim is filed accurately, consult a personal injury lawyer at Peter N. Davis Law.
+To ensure that your claim is filed accurately, consult a personal injury lawyer at Peter N. Davis & Associates.

 Defective Manufacture Claims